 This trend also sheds light on the steady decline in female LFP in recent years.
-As argued by Çağatay and Özler96 and Kucera and Milberg,97 trade liberalization often temporarily "feminizes" labor markets as global capital flows into female-dominated, low-skilled light industries such as textiles and apparel.
-However, such employment is often insecure and exploitative,98 providing limited career advancement or bargaining power for women.99 This trend became salient in China during the 1990s, when capital flows led to specialization in labor-intensive manufacturing, solidifying gendered labor divisions in the Export Processing Zones.100 However, this brief surge in female employment quickly declined as multinational corporations sought even cheaper labor sources elsewhere.101 This shift forced China to transition from labor-intensive, low-technology manufacturing-where women made up a significant share of the workforce-to technology-intensive industries that predominantly employ men.102
+As argued by Çağatay and Özler and Kucera and Milberg, trade liberalization often temporarily "feminizes" labor markets as global capital flows into female-dominated, low-skilled light industries such as textiles and apparel.
+However, such employment is often insecure and exploitative, providing limited career advancement or bargaining power for women.
+This trend became salient in China during the 1990s, when capital flows led to specialization in labor-intensive manufacturing, solidifying gendered labor divisions in the Export Processing Zones.
+However, this brief surge in female employment quickly declined as multinational corporations sought even cheaper labor sources elsewhere.
+This shift forced China to transition from labor-intensive, low-technology manufacturing-where women made up a significant share of the workforce-to technology-intensive industries that predominantly employ men.

-Following this line of thought, a significant group of feminist scholars view women's layoffs as a negative side effect of the socialist era, suggesting that gendered training and job

-Where gender stereotypes once shaped job assignments, they now serve as the justification for layoffs. assignments under the planned economy laid the groundwork for the widening gender gap that emerged during the reform period.103 When state-owned enterprises transitioned from allencompassing work units to profit-driven entities, auxiliary and service sectors-where women were disproportionately concentrated-were the first to be cast off.
+Following this line of thought, a significant group of feminist scholars view women's layoffs as a negative side effect of the socialist era, suggesting that gendered training and job assignments under the planned economy laid the groundwork for the widening gender gap that emerged during the reform period.
+When state-owned enterprises transitioned from allencompassing work units to profit-driven entities, auxiliary and service sectors-where women were disproportionately concentrated-were the first to be cast off.
 In other words, where gender stereotypes once shaped job assignments, they now serve as the justification for layoffs.
-Using the urban female labor force (more heavily influenced by state policies) and the rural female labor force (less so), Rozelle et al. demonstrated that the status of women in the urban sector fell further.104 This was largely because women in urban areas had received more protection under the socialist agenda of gender equality, leaving them more exposed to vulnerability once those protections were dismantled.
-Similarly, Li et al. found that the gender wage gap remains smallest and most stable within the public sector, where institutional safeguards have persisted longer than in private industry.105
+Using the urban female labor force (more heavily influenced by state policies) and the rural female labor force (less so), Rozelle et al. demonstrated that the status of women in the urban sector fell further.
+This was largely because women in urban areas had received more protection under the socialist agenda of gender equality, leaving them more exposed to vulnerability once those protections were dismantled.
+Similarly, Li et al. found that the gender wage gap remains smallest and most stable within the public sector, where institutional safeguards have persisted longer than in private industry.
+The same content of the sa